Nagendramalakalapalli/M2-EmbSys/Project/README.md

 -  ###### Temperature Sensor
 A temperature sensor is a device that is designed to measure the degree of hotness or coolness in an object.
 The working of a temperature meter depends upon the voltage across the diode.

+- ###### Digital Temperature Sensor
+The TC74 is a serially accessible, digital temperature sensor particularly suited for low cost and small formfactor applications.
+Temperature data is converted from the onboard thermal sensing element and made available as an 8-bit digital word.

 - ###### DC Motor
 A DC motor is an electrical machine that converts electrical energy into mechanical energy.
 In a DC motor, the input electrical energy is the direct current which is transformed into the mechanical rotation.